arifulmrislam/Deploy-PostgreSQL-fully-manageable-database-for-Thingboard/README.md

 ```bash
 ThingsBoard is able to use SQL or hybrid database approach.
 ```
-- After Installing the Thingsboard PE on Ubuntu machine: What is necessary to back up the whole machine or only the database?
+- After Installing the Thingsboard CE on Ubuntu machine: What is necessary to back up the whole machine or only the database?

 - After installation the thingsboard on our `Ubuntu-machine` we can log thingsboard service.
 ```